SpeedCurve-Metrics/lux.js/docs/spa-improvements.md

 ### Cons

 - Requires a new API method.
+- Requires an inline snippet update.
+Implementers using the old snippet may have JS errors.
 - Implementers are forced to choose one extreme or the other: full manual control (`LUX.auto = false`) or full autopilot.
 - Does not fix the fundamental issues with lux.js architecture.